Dropdown menu

 Keyboard navigation

-Move the focus to “My Account” using the Tab key and press the Enter key.
+Move focus to the “My account” button using the Tab key and activate with the Enter key.

 The menu opens.

-These allow you to navigate the different menu items.
+These allow you to move between the different menu items.

 The menu closes.
-On closing, the focus is automatically repositioned onto the button that opened the menu.
+When it closes, focus is automatically returned to the button that opens the menu.

 Screen reader navigation

-The screen reader says there is a drop-down menu, and vocalizes the drop-down state (open or closed).
+The screen reader indicates that it is a dropdown menu and announces the menu state (open or closed).

 Press the Enter key.

-The menu opens, the first item is selected.
-This element is automatically vocalized by the screen reader.
+The menu opens, the first item is selected, and it is automatically announced by the screen reader.

-These allow you to navigate to the different menu items.
+These allow you to move between the different menu items.

 Select a menu item using the Enter key.

 The menu closes.
-As the focus is repositioned automatically, the screen reader again vocalizes the menu button, and its state.
+Since focus is automatically returned, the screen reader announces the menu button again, along with its state.

-In addition, the ARIA pattern describes the use of an aria-controls attribute, as well as additional optional keyboard interactions: Home / End
+Additionally, the ARIA pattern describes the use of an aria-controls attribute, as well as optional extra keyboard interactions: Home/End.

 Example: Example Disclosure for Navigation Menus